-Creating a list of schools may seem like a formality by now – as you have gone through the previous steps, a list of feasible and appealing programs most likely has evolved almost organically.
+In the last seven posts in this series, we’ve gotten our school selection process down to a science, and creating your actual list of schools may seem like a formality by now.
+As you have gone through the previous steps in this process, a group of feasible and appealing programs most likely has evolved almost organically.
 It’s time to firm it up in preparation for the hands-on application process.

-Establish your desired balance among the three categories: reach, on-par, and safety.
-(Note that these categories have variation within them.)
-Whether you are applying to ten programs or two, you should be clear about where they fall on this continuum vis-à-vis your profile.
+Establish your desired balance among the three categories: reach, on-par, and safety, remembering that these categories have variations within them.
+Whether you are applying to ten programs or two, you should be clear about where each falls on this continuum vis-à-vis your profile.
 Out of the total number of programs you’ll apply to, how many do you want in each category, and why?
 Answer this question based on your previous evaluations, and make your list accordingly.
 This allocation should be deliberate and informed, not accidental.

-Especially if you are applying to a good number of programs, consider balance within categories as well, and try to widen your scope of programs.
+Especially if you are applying to numerous programs, consider balance within categories as well, and try to widen your scope of programs.
 Say you’re a consultant.
-The majority of consultants will gravitate to the known consulting programs.
-You’ll stand out more in other programs.
+The majority of consultants will gravitate to the known consulting programs (e.g., Kellogg); but you’ll stand out more in programs renowned for other areas (e.g., Chicago Booth).
 This balance within categories is especially helpful because the vicissitudes of the upcoming admissions season are still unknown.
 If a flood of consultants apply, your breadth of programs will be all the more important.

 Now you should have your list of MBA programs.
 Or, I should say, your preliminary list.
-Since you continue to learn as you go through the application process, it’s quite possible that you may modify this list.
-This list should be firm but not rigid; you shouldn’t veer from it on a whim (otherwise no point doing it in the first place), but you should for a solid reason that “pushes against” your initial assumptions or preferences.
+Since you continue to learn as you go through the application process, it’s quite possible that you will modify this list.
+This list should be firm but not rigid; you shouldn’t veer from it on a whim (otherwise no point doing it in the first place), but you should be open to change for a solid reason that engages your initial assumptions or preferences.